 The Management Group

-The Judith Binney Fellowships and Awards are managed by two representatives of the Judith Binney Trust (currently Emeritus Professor Atholl Anderson and Bridget Williams), working with John Barr, of the PR consultancy Ingram Barr.
+The Judith Binney Fellowships and Awards are managed by two representatives of the Judith Binney Trust (currently Prof. Emerita Bettina Bradbury and Bridget Williams), working with John Barr, of the PR consultancy Ingram Barr.
 The Management Group reports to the Trustees.

 John Barr is a senior communications professional with over thirty years’ experience in strategic marketing and public relations.
 For several years he managed the judging of New Zealand’s national book awards, and he has extensive knowledge of promotions, media and event management.